ReggieGH/Reginald-biostatistics-portfolio/README.md

 ## Mission Statement

 This portfolio is designed as a structured training and research environment in methodological biostatistics.
 It documents a 24‑month progression through mathematical foundations, statistical theory, and applied public health data analysis, with a consistent emphasis on reproducibility and methodological rigor.

 The repository serves three purposes:

-1. **Graduate‑level preparation** — consolidating advanced mathematical and computational skills to support formal coursework in biostatistics.
+- **Graduate‑level preparation** — consolidating advanced mathematical and computational skills to support formal coursework in biostatistics.
-2. **Research development** — building a portfolio of projects that highlight methodological contributions in areas such as Bayesian modeling, survival analysis, longitudinal data methods, and machine learning for health.
+- **Research development** — building a portfolio of projects that highlight methodological contributions in areas such as Bayesian modeling, survival analysis, longitudinal data methods, and machine learning for health.
-3. **Scholarly communication** — demonstrating clarity in documentation, transparency in workflow, and interdisciplinary impact through reproducible code and explanatory notes.
+- **Scholarly communication** — demonstrating clarity in documentation, transparency in workflow, and interdisciplinary impact through reproducible code and explanatory notes.

-By integrating foundational exercises, applied projects, and methodological notes, this portfolio reflects a commitment to advancing biostatistics not only as a tool for application but as a discipline of methodological innovation.